blinktrade/BlinkTradeJS/README.md

 | pageSize | Number | Number of trades, limits to 80 |

-## Trade Rest / Websocket
+## Trade REST / Websocket

-These methods bellow are both availabe under Rest and WebSocket API.
+These methods bellow are both availabe under REST and WebSocket API.

 ### balance [websocket, rest]